cassandra-hui/GitHub-Workshop/Practice/4_branching.md

 You’ve successfully created a branch on GitHub, worked on it locally using GitHub Desktop, and pushed your changes back to GitHub.

-**Next Steps:**
-- Repeat this process for new features or bug fixes to keep your repository organized and your main branch stable.